cdenq/nlp-paper-viz/README.md

 <a name="contact"></a>
 # Contact

-If you wish to contact me, Christopher Denq, please reach out via [LinkedIn](https://www.linkedin.com/in/christopherdenq/).
+If you wish to contact me, please reach out via [LinkedIn](https://www.linkedin.com/in/cdenq/).

 If you're curious about more projects, check out my [website](https://cdenq.github.io/) or [GitHub](https://github.com/cdenq).